-Catering: Starbucks Drive Thru Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Londis, Subway, Starbucks on the Go, West Cornwall Pasty Co., AdBlue4You, Free Cash Machine
+Catering: Starbucks Drive Thru Outdoor Space: Muddy area behind fence only; public footpath connections Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Londis, Subway, Starbucks on the Go, West Cornwall Pasty Co., LPG (FloGas), Free Cash Machine

 Short stay customer parking is available.
 No HGV parking is available.

-Parking within the Starbucks car park is limited to 2 hours maximum stay, with no parking permitted between 9pm and 5am.
+Parking within the Starbucks car park is limited to 2 hours maximum stay.
 These restrictions are strictly enforced by Civil Enforcement Ltd.

 This information is provided to us by third parties.
 You should always check with staff on site.

 A pair of filling station were positioned here long before the A1 was upgraded to dual carriageway.